interactive-fiction-class/interactive-fiction-class.github.io/participation/play-a-roleplaying-game/play-a-roleplaying-game.md

 Participation Activity: Play A Roleplaying Game
 =============================================================

 As a fun homework assignment, I'm asking everyone to try playing a roleplaying game with your friends or your classmates.
 The goal of this assignment is to ensure that everyone has experience with classic pen-and-pencil interactive fiction.
-You can use this thread to recruit classmates to play with you.
-You should finish this assignment this weekend, and answer a few questions about your experience on gradescope before class on Tuesday January 23.

 You have two options for which game to play.
 You can either play

 * Labyrinth The Adventure Game, which is based on the movie Labyrinth (1986) which is a cult classic from when I was a kid.
 * Mausritter, which is a Dungeons and Dragons like game, but you play as mice.
 Mausritter is a great example of a kind of indie role playing game from a movement called the ["Old School Renaissance"](https://en.wikipedia.org/wiki/Old_School_Renaissance).

 Both of these games are excellent introductions to RPGs and are friendly to newcomers.
 They both have beautiful artifacts.
 Labyrinth is a lovely book that you can buy on Amazon with one-day delivery.
 Mausritter has a stunning boxed set for sale on Exalted Funeral.
 Delivery will take longer for Mausritter, but you can download a digital copy for free on itch.io.

-If you'd like to lead a game or play with classmates, please use Ed Stem to arrange a time to play.
+If you'd like to lead a game or play with classmates, please use the class discussion forum to arrange a time to play.
 If you have experience with RPGs, especially as a game master, I'd love it if you could to lead a game.

 As you're playing the game think about the following things:
 * What sort of things does the game master do in the game?
 Hint: game masters are typically responsible for describing the setting, and playing the role of the 'non-player characters' and monsters.
 * How could large language models be used to help a game master generate compelling descriptions and dialogue?
 Do you think an LLM could replace a GM?
 * How would you implement the rules of the game like dice mechanics for combat, ability checks, and inventory management?